thuanvonb/functional-dependency/README.md

 ## A small web app for the IT004-Database course in UIT-VNHCM.

-### What it does: Find candidate keys, determine the normal form of a set of functional dependencies; find the closure of a subset of its attributes.
+- **What it does**: Find candidate keys, determine the normal form of a set of functional dependencies; find the closure of a subset of its attributes.
-### How to run: open the `index.html` file with your browser.
+- **How to run**: open the `index.html` file with your browser.
-### Internet connection requirement: No.
+- **Internet connection requirement**: No.
+- You can also use the online version deployed at [here](https://thuanvonb.github.io/functional-dependency/).